jagennath-hari/Singularity3D/README.md

 </div>

+## 🖥️ Tested Configuration
+SpatialFusion-LM has been tested on:

+- 🐧 **Ubuntu:** 24.04
+- 🧠 **GPU:** NVIDIA RTX A6000
+- ⚙️ **CUDA:** 13.0
+- 🧊 **Environment:** Docker container with GPU support

+> Other modern Ubuntu + CUDA setups may work, but this is the validated reference configuration.

+> A GPU with ≥ 24 GB of VRAM is recommended to ensure efficient handling of high-resolution inputs across all components.

 ## 📖 Citation
 If you found this code/work to be useful in your own research, please considering citing the following: